 – How do you cope with stress as a couple?

-– How have significant life events or transitions impacted your relationship?
+– In what ways have major life events or transitions affected your relationship?

 – How do you support each other during challenging times?